I am now seeing clients face-to-face and also offer online or phone sessions.

 - I adhere to the EMCC (European Mentoring & Coaching Council) Code of Ethics

-I offer a free 15-30 minute initial phone consultation which enables us to decide on whether it is right for us to work together.
+I offer the option of a free 15-minute initial phone or Zoom consultation which enables us to decide on whether it is right for us to work together.

 Individual Counselling or Coaching: I charge £65/session (60 minutes); reduced fee sessions during the daytime may be available depending on the number of clients I am seeing.

 Couples Counselling: I charge £85/session (all sessions 60 minutes, except first session = 75 minutes), or you can choose to book and pay upfront for 3 sessions for £240.

 I work regularly on Monday afternoon/evening; Tuesday morning/evening; and Wednesday morning/afternoon.
 Other times and days may also be possible.